starknet-io/SNIPs/SNIPS/snip-75.md

 ## Specification

-We suggest a series of 4 SNIPs, one for each important characteristic of the Security Council:
+We suggest a series of 3 SNIPs, one for each important characteristic of the Security Council:

 - Emergency Actions
 - Non-Emergency Actions
-- Election of the council
-- Composition of the council
+- Election and Composition of the council

 ## Implementation